 My career has been a wild ride and while I still feel uncomfortable about promoting this information because it feels like bragging, I have received the following awards and honors:

-I am proud to serve the public sector in my roll as a professor.
+I am proud to serve the public sector in my role as a professor.
 It is a gift to have the flexibility to research, teach, and collaborate with local governments to serve the public.

 If you care to read more about me, you can find a more in-depth profile here